alexvw/validateme/README.md

 - **data-validateme-callback**: this javascript function (global scope only for now) will be called, with the input object as a parameter, whenever this input fails validation.
 - **data-validateme-min-length**: will fail validation if below this length.
 Set to 1 to make field required.
-- **data-validateme-validationtype**: the type of validation.
+- **data-validateme-validationtype**: the type of data being validated.
 Currently includes:
   - `alpha`
   - `numeric`
   - `alphanumeric`